Ever found yourself wondering: "am I getting the most out of my 401(k) advisor?"

 Last time this happened, Fidelity settled for $12 million without admitting wrongdoing.

 A poor fund lineup recommended by an absentee advisor could mean HUGE penalties.
 If your advisor isn’t taking legal responsibility for your fund lineup - whether as a 3(21) or 3(38) fiduciary - you may want to look for one that will.

 Times are tough, people.
 The economy may be doing just fine, but the average American worker is hauling some serious financial stress into the workplace.
-In fact, in 2017, it was reported that 36% of working Americans believe financial stress has impacted their ability to do their job.
+In fact, in BlackRock's 2022 survey, they found a startling rise in the the number of employees that were not confident in their retirement 37%. it was reported that 75% of working Americans have financial stress, with 26% saying financial stress has impacted their ability to do their job.

 Employers are taking note of that - and looking for solutions.
 A study in the Wall Street Journal revealed that 59% of employers say they are very likely to focus on the financial wellbeing of their workers this year.

 And with retirement reigning as the #1 cause of financial stress, 401(k) advisory firms like Centurion Group, Resources Investment Advisors Inc. and AFS (and of course ForUsAll!) are starting to include general financial counseling as a core part of their services.

 With more 401(k) advisors offering financial wellness services as added value, yours should be too!

 Since you’ve read this far, we'd guess that you’re familiar with the following situation: